Eating fewer carbs can have impressive health benefits.

 Carbs: 1 gram per ounce, or 3 grams per 100 grams.

 Greek yogurt, also called strained yogurt, is very thick compared to regular yogurt.
-It is very high in many beneficial nutrients, especially protein.
+It’s very high in many beneficial nutrients, especially protein.

-There are many healthy fats and oils that are acceptable on a low-carb, real food-based diet.
+Many healthy fats and oils are acceptable on a low-carb, real-food-based diet.

-Just make sure to avoid refined vegetable oils like soybean oil, corn oil and others, because these are very unhealthy when consumed in excess.
+However, avoid refined vegetable oils like soybean or corn oil, as these are very unhealthy when consumed in excess.

-Once demonized for the high saturated fat content, butter has been making a comeback.
-Choose grass-fed butter if you can, it is higher in some nutrients.
+Once demonized for its high saturated fat content, butter has been making a comeback.
+Choose grass-fed butter if you can, since it’s higher in certain nutrients.

-Coconut oil is a very healthy fat, loaded with medium-chain fatty acids that have powerful beneficial effects on metabolism.
-They have been shown to reduce appetite, boost fat burning and help people lose belly fat (17, 18, 19, 20).
+Coconut oil is a very healthy fat, packed with medium-chain fatty acids that have powerful beneficial effects on your metabolism.

 Other Low-Carb Friendly Fats